Understanding the OSI Model as a Backend Engineer

 Examples

-- High latency caused by TCP retransmissions -> Layer 4
+- High latency caused by TCP retransmissions → Layer 4

 Backend engineers who understand these layers can distinguish between code inefficiency and network behavior, leading to better optimization decisions.

-Security Maps Cleanely to OSI Layers
+Security Maps Cleanly to OSI Layers

 Security is not a single feature, it's layered, just like the OSI model.